Melvillian/pom-cli/README.md

 For example:

 `cargo run "go to standup meeting" 30 &`

+Then, 30 minutes from now, your screen will lock and the text "go to standup meeting" will be written to your terminal.

 > Note: The `&` above will allow the `pom-cli` process to run in the background on all Unix-like systems (mac & Linux).
 If you are working on Windows, I would appreciate a PR telling me how to run Windows processes in the background!